ManuSquall/visualstudio-docs.fr-fr/docs/sharepoint/how-to-get-data-for-a-built-in-sharepoint-node-in-server-explorer.md

 ---
-title: "How to: Get Data for a Built-In SharePoint Node in Server Explorer | Microsoft Docs" ms.custom: "" ms.date: "02/02/2017" ms.prod: "visual-studio-dev14"
+title: "How to: Get Data for a Built-In SharePoint Node in Server Explorer" ms.custom: "" ms.date: "02/02/2017" ms.prod: "visual-studio-dev14"